emissary-ingress/emissary/user-guide/getting-started.md

 ## Install the Ambassador Edge Stack

 The Ambassador Edge Stack is typically deployed to Kubernetes from the command line.
 If you don't have Kubernetes, you should use our [Docker](../../about/quickstart) to deploy the Ambassador Edge Stack locally.
+Or, if you're a Minikube user, `[check out these directions].`

 When you install Edge Control to manage your Edge Stack, it will:

 * Obtain a TLS certificate
 * Configure automatic TLS and HTTPS
 * Generate a domain name for you to access your Edge Policy Console and complete advanced configuration

 **To get started:**

 1. Install Edge Control for your operating system: <link>
 2. Open your terminal and run the following command: `edgectl install`
 3. Provide an email address so you can be notified before your domain and certificate expire.